Below we outline the health and cost reduction outcomes shared by Mainstay’s My25 subscribing organizations.

 - blood pressure readings

 - Post 18 months and ongoing My25, 71% of participants are at, or consistently moving toward, a normal BMI.
 Of the people who were obese at program start, 29% are no longer obese and are consistently moving toward a normal BMI.

 - Physical activity markedly increases as the above clinical wellness gains register.

-- Acute care, PRN and prescription medication expense reductions are significant as underweight/overweight conditions and associated chronic diseases—such as diabetes—take a marked turn with the above health improvement outcomes.
+- Acute care, PRN and prescription medication expense reductions are significant as underweight/overweight conditions and associated chronic diseases—such as diabetes and hypertension—take a marked turn with the above health improvement outcomes.

 - Grocery expense typically reduces 10 to 20%, registering about 2 to 4 months into the program; it's true that healthier foods do not have to cost more than less nutritious options.
 Interestingly—and something that initially caught us by surprise, but which has been confirmed across thousands of households—the most significant food cost reductions do not come from a decrease in per item food expense.
 Reduced grocery spend comes from well-constructed menus and associated grocery shopping lists that are adhered to.

-what our customers within the human services industry report, which is consistent with our USDA-backed, nationwide trials that were overseen by third-party health economists and research analysts.
+what our My25 Choice customers within the human services industry report, which is consistent with our USDA-backed, nationwide trials that were overseen by third-party health economists and research analysts.